 The data world is booming.
 According to QuantumHub, about 67% of companies surveyed have been expanding their data science services.
-In 2020, job postings grew a total of 37%, compared to the previous year.
-Forbes, moreover, reported that 54% of enterprises saw cloud-based BI as vital to their current and future initiatives; and according to Select Hub, the market value for applications in business intelligence was $17.7 billion in 2020.
+In 2020, job postings grew by 37% compared to the previous year.
+Moreover, Forbes reported that 54% of enterprises saw cloud-based BI as vital to their current and future initiatives; according to Select Hub, the market value for applications in business intelligence was $17.7 billion in 2020.

-This shows that not only have more and more organizations started to realize how important data intelligence is (in certain industries data intelligence marks the difference between life and death), but they have also been actively working on expanding and improving their data intelligence capabilities.
+These numbers show that more and more organizations have realized how vital data intelligence is (in certain industries, data intelligence marks the difference between life and death).
+They have also been actively working on expanding and improving their data intelligence capabilities.
 Gartner, for example, reports that more than a third of large organizations will have analysts practicing decision intelligence by 2023.

 With the growing importance of having a robust Data and Analytics (D&A) department, organization leaders are looking for ways to organize and structure these departments.

-In our experience, the organizations traditionally tackle this challenge in one of the following ways:
+In our experience, organizations traditionally tackle this challenge in one of the following ways:

 They create a separate D&A department;